pap1723/HalfRSS/README.md

 * New Biomes for all of Saturn's moons

 CHANGELOG

+1.6
+* Updated Kopernicus and ModuleFlightIntegrator to newest version
+* Changed Time Warps to be same as RSS (much faster than stock)

 1.5.1 - June 30, 2016 *HOTFIX*
 * I've learned that it helps to actually upload the file you are changing